calebnance/feather-ssg/src/html/pages/html/getting-started.md

 The easiest way to create a new post is with a markdown file.

-All pages/posts are created within `/src/html/pages/`.
+All pages/posts are created within `/src/html/pages/`

 So for example: `/src/html/pages/features.md` => `/features.html`

 ---

-The front matter looks like this:
+## Base Front Matter

+This is what a base start of a post file would look like:

 ```yaml
 # layout support